jeffreyyoung/metabase_custom/docs/operations-guide/start.md

 * `strong` = minimum 8 characters w/ 2 lowercase, 2 uppercase, 1 digit, and 1 special character

-# Handling timezones in Metabase
+# Handling timezones in Plena Data

 Metabase does its best to ensure proper and accurate reporting in whatever timezone you desire, but timezones are a complicated beast so it's important to abide by some recommendations listed below to ensure your reports come out as intended.